-Student committees are charged with both advising and administering certain activities in the program.
+Student committees of the Real Estate Development Association are charged with both advising and administering certain activities in the program.
 The Lecture Series Committee assists in the operation of the Fall Lecture Series and also plans and organizes the Spring Lecture Series.
 The Job Placement Committee identifies potential firms for recruiting and for career discussion panels scheduled on Wednesday evenings.
 The Student Admissions Committee is formed in the spring term to assist in the admissions process for the following year and advise on admissions for potential candidates.